studio24/wordpress-multi-env-config/README.md

 ```

 ## Installing

 Please note this requires PHP5.4 or above.
 You should really be on PHP5.6 at a minimum!

+1. Download the required files via [wordpress-multi-env-config.zip](https://github.com/studio24/wordpress-multi-env-config/releases/latest/download/wordpress-multi-env-config.zip)
-1. First make a backup of your existing `wp-config.php` file.
+2. First make a backup of your existing `wp-config.php` file.
-2. Copy the following files from this repository to your WordPress installation:
+3. Copy the following files from this repository to your WordPress installation:

 ```
 wp-config.default.php